paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 	/// Check if the assignment is valid and can be accepted by our view of the protocol.
 	/// Should not be sent unless the block hash is known.
 	///
-	/// If accepted, the payload of the `VoteCheckResult` is the block hash
-	/// and candidate index of the assignment.
+	/// If accepted, the payload of the `VoteCheckResult` is the candidate index of the assignment.
 	CheckAndImportAssignment(
-		Hash,
-		AssignmentCert,
-		ValidatorIndex,
-		ResponseChannel<VoteCheckResult<(Hash, u32)>>,
+		IndirectAssignmentCert,
+		ResponseChannel<VoteCheckResult<u32>>,
 	),
 	/// Check if the approval vote is valid and can be accepted by our view of the
 	/// protocol.